DominicwalterLOF/DataStructure/4/4_B/readme.md

 # DESCRIPTION:
 Infix expression:The expression of the form a op b.
 When an operator is in-between every pair ofoperands.<br>
 Postfix expression:The expression of the form a b op.
-When an operator is followed for everypairofoperands.<br>
+When an operator is followed for everypairofoperands.<br><br><Br>
 ![alt text](https://github.com/DominicwalterLOF/DataStructure/blob/main/4/4_B/output_b.jpg?raw=true)